VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 # Native: Account

-Native `Account` means user management is handled in MegamVertice.
+`Native Account` means user management is handled in MegamVertice.

 This table may not be off much importance to nilavu, since the `AuthDispatcher` will act as a fascade to nilavu to feed the correct JSON as it uses today.
 We may have to trim some of the fields that are not used and which doesn't make sense.

-Hence nilavu `AuthDispatcher`, and the `User model` needs to trim the variables and change them accordingly.
+Nilavu `AuthDispatcher`, and the `User model` needs to trim the variables and change them accordingly.

 Nilavu `User model` needs to convert `integer` based edge comparison to `boolean based` flags to indicate `active, staged, blocked, suspended, approved`.

-This is needed for the  internals of the `authserver` which handles usermanagement using `LDAP.
+The below table is needed for the  internals of the `authserver` which handles usermanagement using `LDAP.

 | Cassandra               | LDAP                                  | Description                                                                                                            |